 Further, encourage your client to invest in tools, technologies, and talent that not only drive compelling websites but also deliver necessary data, analytics, and insights to the team.
 This will ensure that teams deliver relevant digital experiences and make apt decisions.

 For instance, visual engagement tools like co-browsing, video chats, mind mapping, and others can help your client engage customers while creating a human experience.

 Gmail’s AI-powered predictive text is an excellent example of an awesome digital experience.
 Google incorporated this feature into its service to make the process quicker and communication more succinct.

-Participating xperts can use the platform to help SMBs set up triggered messaging sequences across email and text, to accept bookings for services, to automate appointment reminders and invoices, and to ensure that all of these interactions are optimized for later retrieval via the built-in CRM.
-Consultants can also use their vcita xperts dashboard to track their SMB clients’ progress on these fronts at a glance.
+Participating Xperts can use the platform to help SMBs set up triggered messaging sequences across email and text, accept bookings for services, automate appointment reminders and invoices, and ensure that all of these interactions are optimized for later retrieval via the built-in CRM.
+Consultants can also use their Vcita Xperts dashboard to track their SMB clients’ progress on these fronts at a glance.